Mohammer5/knowledgebase/Ancient Stuff/Videos/A case for a lost civilization.md

 In modern times, we use electrically powered machines that leave distinct toolmarks.
 What these marks look like varies from machine to machine as the toolmarks vary in size and different techniques must have been applied.
-Some machines drill into stone while others cut stone with huge circular or swing saws.
+Some machines drill into stone while others cut stone with a huge circular or swing saw.

 ---